cfengine/documentation/reference/promise-types/files.markdown

 links are deleted.

 Note that symbolic links for directories are treated as directories, not links.
-This behaviour can be discussed, but the aim is to err on the side of caution.
+This behavior can be discussed, but the aim is to err on the side of caution.

 Some operating systems (Solaris) use symbolic links in path names.
-Copying to a directory could then result in renaming of the important link, if the behaviour is different.
+Copying to a directory could then result in renaming of the important link, if the behavior is different.

 ### pathtype